 A multidisciplinary strategy is not just about incorporating different medical disciplines.
 It also is an opportunity to explore any complementary and alternative options.
 Additional methods of treatment to accompany trigger point injections or other standard pain management techniques are by no means unusual.
-In fact, almost 2 out of every 5 patients who experience chronic pain include alternative or complementary strategies in their healing regimens.
+In fact, almost 2 out of every 5 patients who experience Complex Regional Pain Syndrome include alternative or complementary strategies in their healing regimens.

 National Institute of Health Complementary/Alternative Studies

-The Institute of Medicine estimates that 1 out of every 3 people in the United States is currently undergoing chronic pain, with an annual cost to the marketplace of over $60 billion.
+The Institute of Medicine estimates that 1 out of every 3 people in the United States is currently undergoing Complex Regional Pain Syndrome, with an annual cost to the marketplace of over $60 billion.
 Because pain affects our country so negatively, not just individually but economically, the National Institute of Health is studying all viable solutions.
 The NIH has been reviewing complementary and alternative methodologies for use alongside traditional approaches, such as facet joint injections, for 15 years.